 4. Test Pin Designs and Keywords

-Example text overlay pins I created to drive traffic to their educational blog posts.
+Here are a few example text overlay pins I created to drive traffic to their educational blog posts.

-Monthly Analytics After Six Months of Working With Me
+Six Months After Working with Me

 Key Takeaways

-Many creatives get disheartened because they try Pinterest and don’t see results, leading them to believe either Pinterest doesn’t work or their pins aren’t good enough.
-As evidenced with this Pinterest success story, it was never about the pins, but rather the SEO.
-Heather Paperie’s beautiful work was just begging to be seen!
-It simply took strategy and creativity to optimize their content and get it in front of the right eyes.
+As you can see with Heather Paperie’s Pinterest success story, it was never about the pins, but rather the SEO.
+Their beautiful work was just begging to be seen!
+It simply took strategy, creativity, and consistency to get their stationery in front of the right eyes.

 What Heather & Emily Had to Say about Working with Me: